EdinUser/YouTubeLocalHistory/docs/TECHNICAL.md

   - **Watch activity (last 7 days):** Bar chart of videos watched per day.
   - **Watch time by hour:** Bar chart of when you watch the most content.
 - All analytics are calculated locally for privacy.
+- Internally the popup prefers a persisted stats snapshot for performance and accuracy; it falls back to aggregating from history records when needed.
+Daily keys are local dates (YYYY-MM-DD), hourly is an array of 24 buckets (0–23).

 ---